- Home

 - loss or change to their sense of smell or taste

-In these instances your child should self-isolate and our absence procedures should be followed.
+In these instances, our absence procedures should be followed.

 Students with symptoms of a respiratory infection and a high temperature are advised to stay at home and avoid contact with other people.
 They can return to school when they no longer have a high temperature and are well enough to attend.